ankurparihar/git-ddb-docs/README.md

 - Request limits: Git api has rate limit of around [5000 requests per hour](https://developer.github.com/v3/#rate-limiting).
 But it's not actually a practical problem as no site is expected to change settings every second and must not do it
 - File size limit: [100 MB](https://help.github.com/en/articles/what-is-my-disk-quota) Size limit.
 [1 MB](https://developer.github.com/v3/repos/contents/#get-contents) Transfer limit.
 Here optimize use of resources required
 - Server requirement: You need one server to process git oauth request and to hide and store git oauth app's secret tokens
-- Not a fair use of github actually.
-Smells like torrent ;)
+- Not a fair use of github actually ;)

 ### Cautions
 - Use unique file names and structure.
 Use [sitelist](./SiteList.md).